SergeyFM/LingQWordsExport/README.md

 5) Use word-list from html folder to review exported data.
 6) Import data in Anki.
 First import LingQ words.apkg to create initial note and cards. <br>
 Then import a file that contains following fields: <br>
    * Word
    * Translation
    * Example
    * Audio
    * Image

-I wish y'all success with language learning!
+I wish y'all huge success with language learning!

 Sergey Svistunov